Tustin/NecroBot-Tustin/README.md

 [1.2]: http://i.imgur.com/067uOVo.png (NECROBOT_HEADER)
 <!-- title -->
 <h1>A Pokemon Go Bot based on FeroxRevs API</h1>
 <h3>NOTE: This is a modified fork of the original NecroBot.
 This will mostly be used to try out new things that most likely don't need to be added to the original NecroBot.
-Click [HERE](https://github.com/NecronomiconCoding/NecroBot) to visit the original NecroBot.</h3>
+You can find the original NecroBot here: https://github.com/NecronomiconCoding/NecroBot.</h3>
 <!-- disclaimer -->
 ![alt text][1.1] <strong><em> The contents of this repo are a proof of concept and are for educational use only </em></strong>![alt text][1.1]<br/><br/>
 ![alt text][1.2] <br/><br/>